dtison/euler-utils-go/README.md

 **There are no solutions here, only helper functions.**

 This is a work in progress.
+There are some things that could be organized better.
+Pull requests are welcome.

 I am new to the Golang ecosphere, but am learning using Project Euler problems.